Drone-FYP2021-PolyU-EIE/GUI-Control-Node/README.md

 roslaunch dron_control_node lauchDroneControlNode.launch
 ```

+## Procedure of using control node gui
+1. Click arm button to arm the drone
+2. Enter the desired position and angle
+3. Click Offboard button to change the mode

 ## Update Blog
 2022-3-7-01:21 Upload the new version of `control_node.py` aim to let the navgation program know whether start the program or stop it